Click here to watch the film.

 These were the comments that we heard from staff as we, Paradigm, began to work with an organisation who had commissioned us, in response to a request from people they support, to explore with staff and self-advocates the subject of sex, love and relationships.

-What made it so powerful was that staff and people with learning disabilities were together in their learning.
+What made the sessions so powerful was that staff and people with learning disabilities were together in their learning.
 The skilled facilitation created space for openness and honesty with a breakdown of the ‘them’ and ‘us’ and a coming together as human beings.

 A real strength was that at the end of each session, the facilitating team (which included a person with a learning disability) met to develop the next session in response to the day’s learning and experiences.
 It was a very organic, brave, responsive and honest process.